Godot (game engine): GDScript

-Godot has its own built-in scripting language, GDScript, a high-level, dynamically typed programming language which is syntactically similar to Python.
+Godot has its own built-in scripting language, GDScript, a high-level, gradually typed programming language which is syntactically similar to Python.
 Unlike Python, GDScript is optimized for Godot's scene-based architecture and can specify strict typing of variables.
 Godot's developers have stated that many alternative third-party scripting languages such as Lua, Python, and Squirrel were tested before deciding that using a custom language allowed for superior optimization and editor integration.

-In version 4.0, a new feature called Typed array was implemented on GDScript.
-This allows users to easily change a regular array to typed and vice-versa without changing much code.
+GDScript is a continuously evolving scripting language, and changes and additions to it have been implemented for each major new release of Godot.
+Typed arrays were implemented in GDScript in Godot 4.0.
+Users can easily change a regular array to a typed array and vice versa without changing much code.
+In a later 4.4 update, typed dictionaries were also added, allowing users to declare typed key-value pairs to further increase the type safety of scripts.
+The optional static types allow the C++ back end to apply optimizations that result in notably increased performance; statically-typed GDScript has been observed to run more than 40% faster in release builds.

 A simple "Hello world" program can be written like so: